intelligencelab3/sc24/README.md

 1: CPA Adder generation and labeling
 2: Read a design and generate a dataset
 3: Generate Booth-encoded multiplier (in development)

+In this version, the code block is closed after "make -j4," and the headers ("### Implementation" and "### Data Generation") are properly spaced with clear formatting.
+Additionally, the code snippet for creating a symbolic link to the ABC binary has been formatted correctly.
+This should address the formatting issues and ensure proper markdown structure.